lee-b/maxdoc/README.md

   everything from producing reports and training materials to books, audiobooks, and presentations.

+* Has a modern, lightweight, but formal syntax without the adhoc mess that is markdown, ReST, etc., nor the unwieldy IDE-assisted mess that is bookbook etc. Final syntax will probably look something like \em{
+  emphasised text here}.

 Most of the above currently works, for at least one proof-of-concept source/format/output.
 The main feature missing is the input parser - currently the only "input" is in the form a intermediate AST yaml dump